 Why Build? – Factory vs Custom Build

 I run a business, and a business has to make money to survive.
 Time is money.
-It’s quick and easy to sell someone a factory gun.
-You don’t need any knowledge for that; just have to collect the money and do the paperwork.
+It’s quick and easy to sell someone a factory AR, but I don’t like that.
+You don’t need any knowledge to sell a gun; you just have to collect the money and do the paperwork.
 That’s fine, but my goal is to educate a customer to their options to help them make a more well informed decision on their AR.

 Here’s my recommendation: If you like a good quality name brand factory rifle, that has all of the specs and features you like, and you don’t intend to make (m)any changes to it, then buy it!
 You’ll have a nice rifle ready to shoot quickly that offers a full factory warranty.
 There are a few reasons to go factory.
 Maybe you love a brand, want a certain proprietary feature nobody else offers, desire a specialty piston gun (always factory on pistons!) or perhaps your work dictates you’re only allowed to use rifles of a certain brand or type.
 I’d be happy to critique your prospective choice in a factory gun and quote you a price!
 Of course you can always take a factory rifle and make changes down the road, but you’ll likely pay more.
 Factory rifles can be great in the right circumstances, but I’m certainly biased toward building!
-Remember, you can never upgrade a sub-par factory rifle into a quality rifle without almost building a second new gun.
-Usually doesn’t make financial sense!
-My advice for a factory rifle is to buy high end or boutique and be happy.
+Remember, you can never upgrade a sub-par factory rifle into a quality rifle without almost building a whole second new gun.
+Usually it doesn’t make financial sense!
+My advice for a factory rifle is to buy higher end or boutique and be happy.
+For a mid-tier factory rifle, you can almost always do better with a build in performance and most importantly price!

-Cory’s Picks: Colt, Daniel Defense (DD), Geissele, Lewis Machine & Tool (LMT), Bravo Company Machine (BCM), Noveske, Radian, Primary Weapons Systems (PWS)
+Cory’s Picks: Colt, Daniel Defense (DD), Knight’s Armament Corp (KAC), Geissele, Lewis Machine & Tool (LMT), Bravo Company Machine (BCM), Noveske, Radian, Primary Weapons Systems (PWS)

 I’ll be honest and say I don’t own a single factory AR.
 If you plan on having certain parts or features that the factory rifle lacks or just want to save money and have a nice end product..
 Custom ARs are the best!
 You get to spec out every part and piece, use quality components and ensure you get exactly what you want and nothing you don’t!
 You can elect to spend more money on the more important pieces and save money on things less significant.
 All at a significant cost savings over taking a factory rifle and removing perfectly good parts, tossing them aside (they usually have little resale value) and replacing them with other new parts.
 It’s usually a poor economic choice.
 Not to mention upgrading some rifles just can’t be done with some of the proprietary parts or just aren’t considered a best practice due to the style of the factory setup.
 Quick example: Take a basic factory fixed A2 front sight base style upper and reconfigure it to a modern sleek free-floated handguard style upper.
 It usually doesn’t make sense cost wise versus just adding a new barrel, upper receiver and gas system to have a whole second upper receiver.